appdevdesigns/opsportal_docs/develop/Develop.md

 Also, be sure to review our [style guide](../style_guide/StyleGuide.md)

-We also have a [tutorial](../tutorial/tutorial.md) to help you get started.
+We also have some [tutorials](../tutorials/tutorial.md) to help you get started.